NEW YORK CITY

 The Great Comet comes to Broadway after a sold-out run in Boston and a critically acclaimed off-Broadway premiere in 2013.
 Its renowned creative team has redesigned the Imperial Theatre as an opulent Russian salon, where every seat provides a unique perspective and an unforgettable experience.
 The musical's groundbreaking score mixes rock, pop, soul, folk, and electronic dance music with a classic Broadway sound.

-Meet Phil Connors, a disgruntled big-city weatherman mysteriously stuck in small-town America reliving the same day over and over and over again — with no consequences, no regrets, no tomorrows, and no hangovers.
+In the role that won him the 2017 Olivier, Drama Desk, and Outer Critics Award for Best Actor, Andy Karl plays Phil Connors, a disgruntled big-city weatherman.
+Mysteriously stuck in small-town America, he relives the same day over and over and over again — with no consequences, no regrets, no tomorrows, and no hangovers.
 But once he starts getting to know associate TV producer Rita Hanson, he discovers it's a day of second, third, and fourth chances.

 Save up to $40